LibreCAD/docs/guides/dwg-edit.rst

 .. actual image size 490px x 365px

-Using the mouse, or another pointing device, along with the "Snaps" provide an alternative to using the command line for creating drawings.
+Using the mouse, or another pointing device, along with the snapping tools provide an alternative to using the command line for creating drawings.
 As with the command line, there are multiple line tools that can be used to produce the same result.
 For example, adding the to the the previous example, a horizontal line can be added using various methods:

     - Click the **2 Points** line tool icon.
-    - Enable the "Snap on Endpoints" snap tool and click close to the end of the line at *absolute coordinate* 10,100.
+    - Enable the **Snap on Endpoints** |icon04| and click close to the end of the line at *absolute coordinate* 10,110.
-    - Drag the mouse to the right and, with the "Snap on Grid" snap enabled, place a point at 85,110.
+    - Drag the mouse to the right and, with the **Snap on Grid** enabled, place a point at *absolute coordinate* 85,110.
 Clicking the mouse should result in a horizontal line ending at precisely at 85,110.
-    - Press [Esc] to exit the complete the command.
+    - Press [Esc] or right-click to exit the command.

 .. hint::
     It may be necessary to "Zoom In" to ensure the grid is at the correct resolution to be able to accurately place a line's start or end point.

-A combination of the **2 Points** line tool the "Restrict Horizontal" snap tool can also be use as an alternative to "Snap on Grid".
+A combination of the **2 Points** line tool the **Restrict Horizontal** tool |icon10| can also be use as an alternative to **Snap on Grid**.

 Alternatively, a horizontal line can be added:

-    - Click the **Horizontal** line tool icon.
+    - Click the **Horizontal** line tool icon |icon03|.
     - On the "Tool Options" tool bar specify a length of 75 units and the "Snap Point" at the "Start".
-    - With the "Snap on Endpoints" enabled click close to the end of the line at *absolute coordinate* 10,110.
+    - With the **Snap on Endpoints** enabled click close to the end of the line at *absolute coordinate* 10,110.
 Clicking the mouse should result in a horizontal line ending at 85,110.
-    - Press [Esc] to exit the complete the command.
+    - Press [Esc] or right-click to exit the command.

 .. figure:: /images/doohickey02.png
     :align: center